vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 ### Block Webshell creation for Servers

 This rule blocks web shell script creation on Microsoft Server, Exchange Role.
 A web shell script is a specifically crafted script that allows an attacker to control the compromised server.
-A web shell may include functionalities such as receiving and executing malicious commands, downloading and executing malicious files, stealing and exfiltrating credentials and sensitive information, identifying potential targets etc.
+A web shell may include functionalities such as receiving and executing malicious commands, downloading and executing malicious files, stealing and exfiltrating credentials and sensitive information, and identifying potential targets.

 Intune name: `Block Webshell creation for Servers`